MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-single-page-app-react-sign-in-sign-out.md

 ## Change filename and add function to render authenticated information

 By default, the application runs via a JavaScript file called *App.js*.
-It needs to be changed to a *.jsx* file, which is an extension that allows a developer to write HTML in React.
+It needs to be changed to *.jsx*, which is an extension that allows a developer to write HTML in React.

 1. Ensure *App.js* has been renamed to *App.jsx*.
 1. Replace the existing code with the following snippet: